 Bishop Creek Lodge

 2100 South Lake Rd

 Head out of town and up into the mountains for a hearty meal in a rugged rustic setting.
 The restaurant and bar are open Friday and Saturday, mid-May through mid-October, serving steaks, burgers, pizzas, chili and more.
 Enjoy food, drinks, and tall tales of mountain life.

 321 Cardinal Rd

 The mountains are calling and breakfast is served – full, hot and hearty.
 Burgers are a hunger-busting option after a day in the mountains.
-In summer this is place to be on Friday and Saturday evenings for wood-fired pizza served al fresco.
+In summer this is the place to be on Friday and Saturday evenings for wood-fired pizza made and served outdoors.

 Holy Smoke Texas BBQ

 A smoky, sweet, tangy, and spicy taste of Texas.
 Not all rolled into one of course.
 Choose your flavor, choose your meat and choose your sidekick.
 Everything is homemade and served with southern hospitality.